openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 ### Step 2: Choose Properties

-Every weapon must have either the *Forceful* or *Precise* property and some weapons have both.
+Every weapon must be either *Forceful* or *Precise*.
+Some weapons are both.
 Choose one or both.

-Next, choose any additional properties that the weapon possesses.
-Properties adjust the wealth level according to the following table.
+Next, choose any other properties that the weapon possesses.
+Step 4 includes a table that details the wealth level adjustment of each.

+### Step 3: Choose Banes

+Weapons are distinguished in terms of combat style and effectiveness by the banes associated with them.
+Banes do not impact wealth level, and a typical weapon will have 2 or 3 associated banes.
+Weapons with 4 or more associated banes must be approved by the GM.

+### Step 4: Calculate Wealth Level

+All weapons (with the exception of unarmed strike), begin

+___
+with a base wealth level of 1.
+From there, calculate the wealth level of the weapon based on the decisions you made in steps 2 and 3.
+Then, compare the weapon to others of similar power.
+If necessary, adjust the wealth level up or down slightly so that it is an accurate representation of the item's overall influence on the story and intended power level compared to other items.

 | Property | WL Modifier |
 | :-: | :-: |